The LeadersIn Maritime Law

 • Pursue both above actions simultaneously

 There are rules in place to prevent an employee from recovering benefits under the Act as well as proceeds from a successful negligence suit, which would effectively provide double compensation for the same injury.
-The same rules also protect the employee when they receive a settlement in their negligence action that is less than they would have been entitled to receive in compensation benefits under the LHWCA.
+The same rules also protect the employee when they receive a settlement in their negligence action that is less than they would have been entitled to receive in compensation benefits under the Longshore and Harbor Workers’ Compensation Act.

 Shore-Based Injuries (905B Claims)

 This type of claim is not available to those who were injured while providing stevedoring services.
-A stevedore is a dock worker who was employed to load or unload a vessel.
-Stevedores are responsible for operating many different types of loading equipment, such as cranes and derricks.
-Stevedores are often contracted out rather than working for the terminal or a vessel operator.
+A stevedore is a dock worker employed to load or unload a vessel.
+Stevedores are responsible for operating many different types of loading equipment, such as cranes and derricks, and are often contracted out rather than working for the terminal or a vessel operator.
 The terms stevedore and longshoreman are often wrongly interchanged.
-This can be confusing since longshoreman may recover compensation under 905B while stevedores would not.
-Of course, other workers injured by their negligence also will not qualify for a 905B claim, since these claims can only be filed against negligent third-parties.
-State workers' compensation laws will likely cover those who do not qualify.
+This can be confusing since longshoremen may recover compensation under 905B, while stevedores would not.

 Benefits Under the LHWCA